Start your business

 Additional benefits include:

-As touched on earlier, Oklahoma has a corporate income tax (6%) and franchise tax.
-Plus, corporations are subject to federal income tax.
-In this next section, we’ll go over some of the basic corporate structures and their taxes.
+As touched on earlier, Oklahoma has a corporate income tax (4%).
+Until recently, Oklahoma also had a franchise tax, but that has been phased out.
+Corporations are subject to federal income tax.
+In this next section, we’ll go over three of the basic corporate structures and their taxes.

 When compared to other business structures, running a corporation in Oklahoma does require more paperwork.
 That being said, it offers more legal protection for every individual involved with the corporation.